foundata/guidelines/licensing-how-to-apply.md

-# Licensing guide: How to apply licenses
+# Licensing guide: how to apply licenses

 This document explains how to apply one or more licenses to your project after [choosing](./licensing-how-to-choose-a-license.md) them.